wojciechmusiato/yahtzee/README.md

 #  Polish Yahtzee
-This is a variation of Yahtzee played by my girlfriends grandparents.
+This is a variation of Yahtzee played by my girlfriend's grandparents.
 Since we wanted to play it and buying deuce was such bother, I programmed a desktop game in JavaFX.
 Enjoy!

 ![alt text](https://raw.githubusercontent.com/wojciechmusiato/yahtzee/master/Untitled.png "Logo Title Text 1")